gvwilson/sensibleadventures/nardica/nardica.md

 glaring at his wife and foster daughter on principle.
 "That's what I said,"
 he told the empty air impatiently.
-"Twelve thousand rand.
+"Six thousand rand.
-I'll have it in two weeks, I swear.
+I'll have it in a week, I swear.
 What?
 Never you mind how,
 but that'll more'n put us square.